The Top 17 Frequently Asked Questions

 Will bankruptcy hurt my credit?

 YES.
-But we can help you rebuild it.
+But we can help you avoid severe damage and rebuild it.

 If you're considering bankruptcy, your credit is likely already destroyed anyway.
 Late mortgage payments, car payments, credit card payments all negatively affect your credit report.